 IMPORTANT TIP: When you photograph a bump, bruise, scrape, contusion or scar, take several pictures from different angles and distances.
 It can be hard to tell a knee from an elbow if the picture is too close to the body.

 Witnesses and Surrounding Businesses

-Taking photos of witnesses will only be possible in the moments following your crash; if you wait too long, the witnesses will have left.
+Taking photos of witnesses (making sure you have their permission) will only be possible in the moments following your crash; if you wait too long, the witnesses will have left.
 However, taking photos of witnesses can help you to remember that there were others there who saw your crash, and who may be able to testify on your behalf at a later time.
 You should try to get the witnesses’ contact information so that you can reach them later to get their statements about how the accident occurred.

 Taking photos of surrounding businesses also is a good idea.
 Some businesses have security cameras set up to protect their premises.
-The security cameras may record an auto accident on tape.
+The security cameras may video-record an auto accident.
 The footage may be essential to proving your accident claim.
-Taking photos of surrounding businesses will help your attorney know which businesses to contact about obtaining possible video footage.
+Taking photos of surrounding businesses will help you or an attorney know which businesses to contact about obtaining possible video footage.
 Security camera video footage is typically recorded over after a certain period of time, so it is important to contact an attorney immediately after an accident to try to identify and preserve evidence before it disappears.